Layer Parenting and Null Objects

 The Parenting Helper Effect

-The Parenting Helper effect adjusts the behavior of child layers when the parent’s rotation or scale is changed, allowing certain components of the parent’s transformation to be selectively ignored, reduced, or exaggerated.
-For example, if you want a layer to move as the parent rotates, but without changing its own angle, like gondolas on a ferris wheel, you would use this effect.
+The Parenting Helper effect adjusts the behavior of child layers when the parent's rotation or scale changes, allowing specific components of the transformation to be selectively ignored, reduced, or exaggerated.
+For example, when you want a layer to move as the parent rotates without changing its angle, like gondolas on a Ferris wheel.

 This effect allows you to change the mode for Rotation and Scale individually.
 Each one has there possible options:

-Here is an example where we've rotated the parent layer by 45 degrees.
+Here is an example where the parent layer is rotated by 45 degrees:

 normal.jpg